ravinperera00/c_data_structures/README.md

 The library is extremely primitive and only appropriate for educational projects and not for any commercial use.

-Feel free to provide feedback on what I can improve and issue you face 🙌🏽.
+Feel free to provide feedback on what I can improve and issues you faced 🙌🏽.